 Underwriting new generation investments

-- assists commercial and industrial customers to access affordable energy supply arrangements
+- assist commercial and industrial customers and smaller retailers to access affordable energy supply arrangements

-- improves reliability and security by increasing the level of firm and firmed capacity in the system
+- improve reliability by increasing the level of firm and firmed capacity in the system

 Retailer Reliability Obligation